 Nanoparticles have been shown to cross the cell barrier driving into organs, even attaching to brain cells.
 They’ve also caused developmental issues in animals.
 Mineral sunscreens are often made with nanotechnology.

-In addition to harming out health, these toxins also harm marine life.
+In addition to harming your health, these toxins also harm marine life.
 The coral reefs are being damaged and killed off.
 This is a major issue.
 Many clean sunscreens brands will say ‘reef safe’ on the bottle.
-If it’s safe for us, it will be safe for the beautiful coral reefs.
+If it’s safe for the beautiful coral reefs, it will be for us.

 We need sunlight.
 A deficiency in vitamin D3 causes a whole host of severe illnesses including.
 Recent studies are revealing that avoiding the sun blocks our body’s ability to produce vitamin D3.

-Know someone who is looking for safe sunscreen?
-Send it their way and share this on Facebook, tweet it, Pin.
+Do you know someone who is looking for safe sunscreen?
+Send this their way and share it on Facebook, tweet it, Pin, it.
+Everyone needs safe sunscreen!
 These ingredients are especially toxic to children and babies because their delicate systems are not fully developed so they have a harder time filtering out toxins.